COMPLAINTS QUESTIONING THE VALIDITY OF A CERTIFICATION

 Official Complaints Process

-- The complainant outlines their concerns in a letter to the Program Participant’s certification body.
+- The complainant outlines their concerns in a letter to the SFI-certified organization’s certification body.

 - The certification body may request additional specifics associated with the concerns, and will investigate the issue in accordance with procedures approved by their accreditation body.

-- If the certification body finds a sound basis for the complaint, it will require that the Program Participant take corrective action to address the complaint and advise the complainant accordingly.
+- If the certification body finds a sound basis for the complaint, it will require that the SFI-certified organization take corrective action to address the complaint and advise the complainant accordingly.